On the Challenges of Detecting Side-Channel Attacks in SGX: Attacking OpenCV

-We now adapt our attack strategy to known side-channels of decision-tree routines~\cite{oblivious:sec16} in order to attack the decision-tree routine of OpenCV~\cite{opencv}, a well-known computer vision library.
+We now adapt our attack strategy to known side-channels of decision-tree routines~\cite{oblivious:sec16} to assess the feasibility of attacking the decision-tree routine of OpenCV~\cite{opencv}---a well-known computer vision library.
 Similar to previous work~\cite{kaggle:tree:mnist}, we use the MNIST~\cite{mnist} data-set and assume an application consisting of an enclaved execution of OpenCV's decision-trees to detect handwritten digits.

-Figure~\ref{algo:opencv} shows the code of OpenCV's decision-tree traversal function \f{DTreesImpl::predictTrees}.
-This function traverses the tree and, depending on the input image, accesses different nodes (\f{nodes[nidx]}), resulting in different page accesses.
+The decision-tree traversal function of OpenCV walks the tree and, depending on the input image, accesses different nodes, resulting in different page accesses.
 We use page-faults to infer the pattern of page accesses and leak the prediction output.
-To capture the access pattern of different input images, we rely on an offline analysis of the routine and observe memory page access patterns of different \f{nodes[nidx]} for prediction output.
-These memory pages are set as fault during runtime, to infer the prediction output.
-To reduce the number of page-faults during attacks, we eliminate memory page accesses that cannot identify two unique secrets.
-For example, if prediction ``1'' and ``2'' produces access sequence \f{ACD} and \f{ACE}, respectively, then we use only page \f{A}, \f{D} and \f{E} for inferring the prediction.
+To capture the access pattern of different input images, we rely on an offline analysis of the routine and observe memory page access patterns.
+Thus, we set such memory pages as fault during runtime, to infer the prediction output.

-We ported OpenCV's decision-tree library (the \ie~\f{core} and \f{ml} modules) to SGX by forwarding system calls (e.g., \f{fread} and \f{fopen}) outside enclave.
-For training the decision-tree, we use $60,000$ samples from the MNIST data set.
+For training the decision-tree, we rely on $60,000$ samples from the MNIST data set.
 During the inference phase, the trained decision-tree model is first loaded into the enclave and then used to recognize $100$ input images at a time from a set of $10,000$ test images.
 The execution time of image recognition is almost independent of the input image, as the tree is almost balanced.
 Therefore, we can model the execution time as $T_{i} = T_i + c$, where $c$ is a constant value.
 In our experiments, we found out that $c$ is roughly $9.7$k clock ticks ($\sigma = 975.3$).